Here’s What You Need to Know About the SAT Math Section

 Can I use a calculator on the test?

 Yes.
-In fact, calculators will be permitted during the entirety of both modules of the Math section.
-Students can bring their own calculators or use the built-in graphing calculator on the testing platform.
-For more information, please see Which Calculator Can I Use on the Digital SAT?.
+Calculators are permitted for the entire Math section.
+Students can bring their own calculators or use the built-in graphing calculator (Desmos) on the testing platform.
+For more information, please see Which Calculator Can I Use on the Digital SAT?

 What tools are available during the Math section?